 - Severance and retention costs directly related to a restructuring action.

 - Facility closure costs consist of ongoing costs associated with the exit of our leased and owned facilities.

 - Gain on divestiture consists of gains recognized upon the strategic sale of business units.

-- Assets impairments including accelerated depreciation of certain assets no longer in use and impairment charge related to a note receivable and subsequent recoveries.
+- Assets impairments including accelerated depreciation of certain assets no longer in use.

 - Stock based compensation expense.